 On July 22, 2011, we filed a complaint against Cypress in the United States District Court for the Northern District of California.
 Our complaint alleges that Cypress has conducted an unlawful combination and conspiracy to monopolize the market for certain high-performance SRAM devices, known as fast synchronous Quad Data Rate (or QDR) SRAMs and Double Data Rate (or DDR) SRAMs.
 The complaint alleges that the anti-competitive, collusive and conspiratorial conduct of Cypress and certain co-conspirators has violated Section 1 of the Sherman Act and also constitutes unlawful restraint of trade and unfair competition under applicable provisions of California law.
 The complaint seeks treble damages, in an amount to be determined at trial, a preliminary and permanent injunction prohibiting the continuation of the unfair and illegal business practices and recovery of GSI's attorneys' fees and costs.
-Cypress has moved to dismiss the complaint, we have opposed the motion and it is pending a decision by the court.
+Cypress moved to dismiss the complaint.
+On July 6, 2012, the Court denied Cypress' motion, upholding the sufficiency of the antitrust claims asserted in our complaint, and discovery in the case is proceeding.